jemmelot/project/README.md

 ### Similar visualizations
 - https://www.comparemysolar.nl/calculator-zonnepanelen/ <br><br>
 This website has similar attributes to my idea, with an interactive map and drop down lists to specify the input values.
-The orientation and roof area are specified by clicking selecting the roof boundary on the map itself, whereas I intent to also get these values from an input text box or drop down options list.
+The orientation and roof area are specified by selecting the roof boundary on the map itself, whereas I intent to also get these values from an input text box or drop down options list.
 The result on that website is presented as a list of possible solar panel brands, along with their output and gains with the previously given inputs.
 This is useful, though I might have the types of solar panels in a drop down list of options in order to keep the results more concise.

 - https://www.zonnepanelen.net/terugverdientijd-zonnepanelen-berekenen/ <br><br>
 This website has a clear combination of text boxes and drop down lists, as well as a concise display of results.
 I intend to use a similar setup to get all the custom input values, since it is an easily understandable but effective way for users to specify their inputs.